Blessed are the meek, for they shall inherit the earth.

 Two Kinds of People

-On the other hand James pictures another kind of person.
-This person is slow to speak, and quick to listen (v.
-19).
+On the other hand, James pictures another kind of person.
+This person is slow to speak, and quick to listen (verse 19).
 This person recognizes the limitations of his knowledge and the fallibility of his thinking, and so is eager to listen and learn anything valuable that he can.
 If he hears something new or contrary to his own view, his first reaction is not fretful anger.
 He is slow to anger.
 He listens and considers.
-And when it comes to the Word of God, he receives it with meekness.
+And when it comes to the word of God, he receives it with meekness.

 Meekness Is Teachable

 So the new feature of our portrait of meekness is teachability.
-To receive the Word with meekness means that we don't have a resistant, hostile spirit when we are being taught.
-It doesn't mean we are gullible.
-It doesn't even mean that we will never get angry about what some people teach.
-Verse 19 says that we should be "SLOW to anger," not that we should never experience anger.
-Jesus said in Matthew 11:29, "I am meek and lowly in heart."
-But in Mark 3:5 it says he became angry and grieved at the hardheartedness of the Pharisees; and in Matthew 21:12ff. he drove the merchants out of the temple and turned over their tables.
+To receive the word with meekness means that we don’t have a resistant, hostile spirit when we are being taught.
+It doesn’t mean we are gullible.
+It doesn’t even mean that we will never get angry about what some people teach.
+Verse 19 says that we should be “Slow to anger,” not that we should never experience anger.
+Jesus said in Matthew 11:29, “I am meek and lowly in heart.”
+But in Mark 3:5 it says he became angry and grieved at the hardheartedness of the Pharisees; and in Matthew 21:12–13.
+He drove the merchants out of the temple and turned over their tables.